LeadWoods0902/DandD_Nightmare_Plague/Locations/Chimo-Nahagi/Yamanohana.md

-A quaint town set within a valley in the mountain ranges of Northern [[Chimo-Nahagi]]: the southern end opening up into a view of the plains of central CN, it's northern end spills out over the peninsula
+A quaint town set within a valley in the mountain ranges of Northern [[Chimo-Nahagi]]: the southern end opening up into a view of the plains of central CN, it's northern end climbing down towards the bordering country [[

 Mountain 'town' that [[Bismuth Shatterborne]] and [[Jasper Shatterborne]] hail from.